ryan-beckett/JSmbFacade/README.md

-JSmbProvider
+JSmbFacade
 ==============

 I. Introduction

-	A Java NIO file system provider for accessing CIFS/SMB resources.
+	A Java Facade for accessing CIFS/SMB resources.

 II.
 Development

-	JSmbProvider is still in development, but SmbNotifier.java correctly detects changes to remote SMB directories.
+	JSmbFacade is still in development, but SmbNotifier.java correctly detects changes to remote SMB directories.

 III.
 Build/Run

-	JSmbProvider depends on JCIFS.
+	JSmbFacade depends on JCIFS.
 You can download it at http://jcifs.samba.org/.